Asisat Oshoala: FC Barcelona

-Oshoala scored Barcelona's only goal in a 4–1 defeat to Lyon in the 2019 UEFA Women's Champions League Final.
-She was the first African (and Nigerian) to score in a Champions League Final.

-During the 2019–20 season, Oshoala scored 20 goals in her 19 appearances for Barcelona.
-She scored her first goals of the season with a brace against Atlético Madrid on 19 September 2019.
-In October, she scored another brace against Madrid lifting Barcelona to a 4–0 win.
-On January 11, 2020, Oshoala scored four goals in a 6–0 win against CD Tacon.
+Oshoala scored Barcelona's only goal in a 4–1 defeat to Lyon in the 2019 UEFA Women's Champions League Final, becoming the first African to score in a Champions League Final.
+During the 2019–20 season, Oshoala scored 20 goals in her 19 appearances for Barcelona, including four goals in a 6–0 win against CD Tacon on January 11, 2020.
 Barcelona finished in first place during the regular season with an undefeated record.
-Oshoala's 20 goals ranked second in the league following teammate Jenni Hermoso with 23.
+Oshoala's 20 goals ranked second in the league behind the 23 goals of teammate Jenni Hermoso.

-Oshoala scored the game-opening goal in the fourth minute of the 2019–20 Copa de la Reina semi-finals against Seville.
-She provided assists on two of the goals to lift Barcelona to a 6–0 win.
-Barcelona defeated Logroño 3–0 to clinch the championship.

-On 21 August 2020, Oshoala provided the assist for Kheira Hamraoui's game-winning goal in the 2019–20 UEFA Women's Champions League quarter-final against Atlético Madrid lifting Barcelona to the semi-final.
+Oshoala scored the game-opening goal in the fourth minute of the 2019–20 Copa de la Reina semi-final against Seville, and also provided two assists as Barcelona achieved a 6–0 win.
+In the final, Barcelona defeated Logroño 3–0 to win the championship.
+On 21 August 2020, Oshoala provided the assist for Kheira Hamraoui's game-winning goal in the 2019–20 UEFA Women's Champions League quarter-final against Atlético Madrid.

-On 24 March 2021, Oshoala scored the game-winning goal in the team's 3–0 win over Manchester City during the first leg of the 2020–21 UEFA Women's Champions League quarterfinals.
-On 16 May 2021, Oshoala became the first African woman to win the UEFA Champions League, after coming on in the 71st minute of the finals with Barcelona defeating Chelsea 4–0.